-During the past fiscal year, members sought the advice of the Integrity Commissioner, particularly in advance of an action or activity being contemplated by the member, an action or activity that the member believed might possibly constitute a contravention of the Integrity Act.
-Most of these consultations were by e-mail, some by telephone, some in person.
+During the past fiscal year, members sought the advice of the Integrity Commissioner, particularly in advance of an action or activity being contemplated by the member that the member believed might possibly constitute a contravention of the Integrity Act.
+Most of these consultations were by e-mail, some by telephone.
 At times members were requested to provide documents or other information which would assist in providing advice.
 Without exception, members provided information as requested and followed advice which was provided to them.
-Failure to follow advice sought from the Commissioner can result in the recommendation of sanctions to the member under the provisions of the Integrity Act.
+Failure to follow advice sought from the Commissioner can result in the recommendation to the Assembly of sanctions to the member under the provisions of the Integrity Act.